LemonPi/lemonpi.github.io/projects/clisp/clisp.md

 5. Run with `./clisp` or `./clisp [filename] [-p]` with -p to force printing during file evaluation, which by default is silent
 6. Tips:
 	- exit with `Ctrl + c`
+	- comment with ; and ;; for start of line comments
+	- include files, which can themselves include other files, with `(include funcs.scm)`
-	- don't define procedures as keywords: `define, lambda, cond, cons, car, cdr, cat, list, else, and, or, not`
+	- don't clash with keywords: `define, lambda, cond, cons, car, cdr, cat, list, else, and, or, not, empty?, include`
 	- prefix name with quote for string: `'string`
-	- concatenate strings with `(cat 'something 'something_else)
+	- concatenate strings with `(cat 'something 'something_else)`
 	- expressions must be terminated with appropriate ), whitespace is ignored
 	- put expression arguments at end of arglist (names, numbers, and strings in front) `(proc x anotherproc 5 'string (expr))`